luyadev/luya/docs/guide/luya-mail.md

 # LUYA Mail Component

 LUYA is shipped with a {{luya\components\Mail}} component who is using the PHPMailer.
 You can access the mail component with `Yii::$app->mail` and start sending mails.
-To configure the component u can override class properties in your config like this:
+To configure the component just override class properties in your config like this:

 ```php
 'components' => [